joomla-framework/datetime/doc/getter.md

 }
 ```

-We don't wanna override all properties from default `Getter`.
-We want to extend it:
+We don't want to override all properties from default `Getter`.
+We want to extend it.
+To do that we will
+do our job for two new properties and delegate rest of the job to another `Getter`:
 ```php
 class MyGetter implements Getter
 {